BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </div>

 <p>
-At 15 years old, von Neumann so impressed Hungarian mathematician Gábor Szegő with his mathematical abilities that Szegő wept tears of joy.<sup>7</sup>
+At 15 years old, von Neumann so impressed the Hungarian mathematician Gábor Szegő with his mathematical abilities that Szegő cried tears of joy.<sup>7</sup>
 </p>

 <hr/>